PokeJofeJr4th/minescript/README.md

 `minescript src.txt <namespace>`
 where namespace is the name of your datapack.
 Minescript will create a folder ready to be dropped into the datapacks folder of your minecraft world!

+## Contributing

+Contributions to the Minescript project are welcome.
+Please provide as much reproducibility information as you can for issues.
+Pull requests should be well-documented unless they are small.
+Hate speech, harassment, etc. are not tolerated.

 To learn more about the language, check out the [wiki](https://github.com/PokeJofeJr4th/minescript/wiki)